Standard Model Theory for the FCC-ee Tera-Z stage: The event generator

-As an example, in Figs.~(\ref{vsbhwideacoll}) and~(\ref{vsbhwideinv}), the acollinearity and final-state invariant mass distributions obtained by \babayagaNLO\ and the independent EG \bhwide\ \cite{Jadach:1995nk} are compared for setup {\it a}.
-While the difference on the integrated cross sections is below the $0.01\%$ level, some differences at the $1\%$ level appear (see the insets in the figures) in the differential distributions and are due to the different theoretical frameworks on which the two EGs are based.
-However, it is worth noticing that such differences appear where the differential cross section drops by several order of magnitude with respect to the elastic region and where the different treatment of hard radiation beyond NLO can have an impact.
+As an example, in Figs. \ref{vsbhwideacoll} and \ref{vsbhwideinv}, the acollinearity and final-state invariant mass distributions obtained by \babayagaNLO\ and the independent event generator {\tt BHWIDE} \cite{Jadach:1995nk} are compared for set-up {\it a}.
+While the difference in the integrated cross-sections is below the $0.01\%$ level, some differences at the $1\%$ level appear (see the insets in the figures) in the differential distributions and are due to the different theoretical frameworks on which the two event generators are based.
+However, it is worth noticing that such differences appear where the differential cross-section drops by several orders of magnitude with respect to the elastic region and where the different treatment of hard radiation beyond NLO can have an impact.

-A further step to estimate the theoretical accuracy is to compare with existing calculations of the NNLO corrections to Bhabha scattering, which have been published over the years~\cite{Bonciani:2004gi,Bonciani:2004qt,Penin:2005kf,Penin:2005eh,Bonciani:2003cj,Bonciani:2003ai,Bonciani:2003te,Bonciani:2005im,Czakon:2006pa,Czakon:2004wm} (see also Ref.~\cite{Actis:2010gg} and references therein).
-The dominant part of such corrections are already included in the master formula~(\ref{matched}), which can be expanded up to NNLO and whose NNLO terms can be unambiguously compared to analytical exact results: any difference should be considered as a theoretical error in the formulation of \babayagaNLO.
-A detailed and non-trivial comparison has been carried out in Ref.~\cite{Balossini:2006wc}, finding that the NNLO corrections not included in Eq.~(\ref{matched}) impact the cross section at the level of few units in $10^{-4}$, when typical event selection criteria are taken into account.
+A further step in estimating the theoretical accuracy is to compare with existing calculations of the NNLO corrections to Bhabha scattering, which have been published over the years~\cite{Bonciani:2004gi,Bonciani:2004qt,Penin:2005kf,Penin:2005eh,Bonciani:2003cj,Bonciani:2003ai,Bonciani:2003te,Bonciani:2005im,Czakon:2006pa,Czakon:2004wm} (see also Ref.~\cite{Actis:2010gg} and references therein).
+The dominant part of such corrections are already included in the master formula (\Eref{matched}), which can be expanded up to NNLO and the NNLO terms of which can be unambiguously compared with exact analytical results: any difference should be considered a theoretical error in the formulation of \babayagaNLO.
+A detailed and non-trivial comparison has been reported in Ref.~\cite{Balossini:2006wc}, finding that the NNLO corrections not included in Eq.~(\ref{matched}) impact the cross-section at the level of a few units in $10^{-4}$, when typical event selection criteria are taken into account.